dogoncouch/siemstress/README.md

     siemquery --range 20170726020000-20170726050000 -s auth --grep fail

 ### Notes
 CLI arguments that are not time-related can be used more than once (except config/section).
+The default config file is the same as siemstress.

 ## Siemtrigger
 `siemtrigger` triggers SIEM events based on database analysis.